chrislehoczki/roman_numeral_converter/README.md

 I assumed that the generator should not support values greater than 3999.

 However, I wanted to make sure the generator would be extendable to include the values 5000, 10000, 50000, 100000 e.t.c. if need be.
-You could simply add those supported values into the lookup inside `convertValueToNumeral` method.
+You could simply add those supported values into the lookup inside `convertDigitToNumeral` method.

 One caveat is that the file is written in ES6 with ES Module syntax.
 This means the test runner must use Babel to run the test suite.